December 18, 2017 Have a Healthy Holiday!

-Decide which special holiday treats you really enjoy and that are special to you.
+Decide which special holiday treats are special to you.
 Then make a plan for when you are going to have them and savour and enjoy them!
 The goal is not to give up all your favourites but to be selective in deciding which treats are the ones you really enjoy and balancing those special treats with healthy eating.

 Focusing on vegetables and fruit is a great way to focus on healthy eating throughout the holiday season.
-Check out the new Canadian campaign called Half Your Plate which promotes filling half of your plate at each meal with vegetables and fruits.
+Check out the Half Your Plate campaign which promotes filling half of your plate at each meal with vegetables and fruits.
 Fill the remainder of your plate with meat or meat alternatives (1/4 of the plate) and potatoes, rice, whole grains or pasta (1/4 of the plate).
 For some delicious vegetable and fruit recipes, check out the website www.halfyourplate.ca or follow #halfyourplate.

 Here are some ways to incorporate vegetables and fruits and other healthy ideas for a healthy holiday season: